Author of the bestselling memoir The Line Becomes a River and former US Border Patrol Agent

 Raised in the Southwest, and a student of US/Mexico relations, Francisco Cantú wanted to see the realities of the border up-close.
 He enlisted as a US border patrol agent in 2008 and spent the next four years working in the deserts of Arizona, New Mexico, and Texas.
 During blistering days and frigid nights, he and his partners apprehended migrants who were risking their lives to cross to a new country.

 Haunted by his interactions with border-crossers and rattled by an inescapable proximity to violence, Cantú decided to return to civilian life, only to discover that the border had followed him home.
-When an immigrant friend traveled back to Mexico to visit his dying mother and didn’t return, Cantú found himself moved to uncover the entire story.
-His searing memoir, The Line Becomes a River depicts the cruelties the border creates, for Americans and Mexicans on both sides of the line.
+When an immigrant friend traveled back to Mexico to visit his dying mother and didn’t return, Cantú was moved to uncover the entire story.
+His searing memoir, The Line Becomes a River: Dispatches from the Border, depicts the cruelties the border creates, for Americans and Mexicans on both sides of the line.
+An instant New York Times bestseller, Esquire called The Line Becomes a River “a must-read for anyone who thinks ‘build a wall’ is the answer to anything.”

 Cantú speaks frankly, compassionately, and knowledgeably about the terror and tragedy of the migrants who risk and lose their lives attempting to cross the border.
 A master story-teller, he gives human faces to the nameless multitudes, and refutes the incendiary policy and rhetoric aimed at them.